mikeswartz/solar-weather/README.md

 ### `Environment setup`

-Create a `.env` file a the root of this project.
+Create a `.env` file a the root of this project for the enviornment you wish to run the app in.

-Add the following to your .env file along with your API key from https://openweathermap.org/.
+Add the following to your .env file along with your API key from https://openweathermap.org/

+Add the weather API endpoint from openweathermap.org as well

-`REACT_APP_API_KEY="{YOUR API KEY HERE}"`
+`REACT_APP_API_KEY="{YOUR API KEY HERE}"` `REACT_APP_API_OPEN_WEATHER_MAP = "//api.openweathermap.org/data/2.5/weather"`

+DO NOT commit the .env file, it is explicitly excluded in .gitignore

+Private API keys should only be used server side, to prevent exposing keys that are not public.

 ---